Get Matched With Photography Programs

 Step 1: Find a passion for photography

 Many photographers discover a love for their art and craft as youngsters.
-If, in childhood, you were intrigued with capturing new or unusual images you might have a spark of what it takes to build a career in photography.
+If you've ever been intrigued with capturing new or unusual images, you might have a spark of what it takes to build a career in photography.
 You might also be fascinated with the character of light through a window or at certain times of day.
-Future photographers often are intrigued with sunsets or sunrises.

 Step 2: Academic Training

-Once you've established that you are driven to be a photographer, you should seek out formal training.
+Once you've established that you are driven to be a photographer, you might decide to seek out formal training.
 In an academic environment you will learn to have discipline in your art form.
 Classroom assignments might seem boring or mundane at times, but you'll be learning key skills that you can apply later.
-Other assignments might push you to new heights as a person and artist.
 During the course of your schooling, you will learn the technical aspects of your camera, the properties of light, and how to manipulate and print your photographs in the most effective way possible.

 In an academic setting you will have access to experts in your field who will give you the benefit of their experience and knowledge.
-You will also be given the latitude to experiment in ways that the working world does not allow.
+You will also be given the latitude to experiment in ways that the working world does not.
+A degree can show that you know the basics and help you obtain roles that you might not otherwise have access to.

 Find Your Online Photography Program